virtualcell/vcell/docker/README.md

 Choose 1 of the following:

-//CLIENT and SERVER deploy commands
+//CLIENT and SERVER deploy commands (may request password at some point)

 ```bash
 ./deploy.sh \